Exploring and machine learning structural instabilities in 2D materials: Results and discussion

 To evaluate the performance of our model we employ the receiver operating characteristic (ROC) curve.
 The ROC curve maps out the number of materials correctly predicted as unstable as a function of the number of materials incorrectly labelled as unstable, and it is calculated by varying the classification tolerance of the model.
 The area under the curve(AUC) is a measure of the performance of the classifier.
 Random guessing would amount to a linear ROC curve with unit slope, shown in Fig. \ref{fig:ml_results} by the dashed grey line, and correspond to an AUC of 0.5 whereas a perfect classification model would have an AUC of 1.
 When calculating the ROC curve of our dynamic stability classifier we employ ten fold cross-validation (CV).
 This allows us to obtain a mean ROC curve and its standard deviation, which we then use to evaluate the performance of our model.

 The results from the machine learning model is shown in Fig. \ref{fig:ml_results}.
 The mean ROC curve is shown in blue in Fig.\ref{fig:ml_results}a; it achieves an excellent 10-fold CV AUC of $0.90\pm0.01$.
 This suggests that the XGBoost model is able to efficiently detect the dynamically unstable materials in the C2DB.
-We quantify the effect of the RAD-PDOS fingerprints by comparing the performance of the full model with a model trained on a reduced fingerprint based only on the six electronic properties: the PBE electronic band gap ($\varepsilon_{\mathrm{gap}}^{\mathrm{PBE}}$), crystal formation energy ($\Delta H$), density of states at the Fermi level (DOS@$E_F$), energy above the convex hull ($\Delta H_{\mathrm{hull}}$), the total energy per atom in the unit cell and the total energy.
+We quantify the effect of the RAD-PDOS fingerprints by comparing the performance of the full model with a model trained on the low-dimensional fingerprint.
 We observe that the effect on including the RAD-PDOS in the fingerprint is statistically significant raising the AUC from $0.82\pm 0.01$ to $0.90\pm 0.01$.
 The relative impact of the RAD-PDOS fingerprints is shown in the feature importance evaluation in Fig. \ref{fig:ml_results}c.
 Here feature importance refers to how many times a feature is used to perform a split in the decision trees, and the feature importance have been summed for the six different components of the RAD-PDOS fingerprints, i.e. summing the radial distance and energy axes of the fingerprint.
 The vertical dashed black line shows the feature importance of random noise for reference.
 We observe that especially the RAD-PDOS $ss$ fingerprint leads to many splits in the gradient boosted trees.
+Part of the importance is explained by the number of non-zero features in the fingerprints.
+For the materials without $d$-orbital electrons, the $sd$, $pd$ and $dd$ fingerprints will be all zero, while the $ss$, $sp$ and $pp$ will have fewer zero-valued features and thus more features to use for splits in the trees.